Did you know?

 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.
 In Austria, households on average spend 21% of their gross adjusted disposable income on keeping a roof over their heads, in line with the OECD average.

 In addition to housing costs it is also important to examine living conditions, such as the average number of rooms shared per person and whether households have access to basic facilities.
 In Austria, 88% of people say they are satisfied with their current housing situation, slightly more than the OECD average of 87%.
 This level of subjective satisfaction reflects Austria’s good performance in objective housing indicators.

 The number of rooms in a dwelling, divided by the number of persons living there, indicates whether residents are living in crowded conditions.
 Overcrowded housing may have a negative impact on physical and mental health, relations with others and children’s development.
 In addition, dense living conditions are often a sign of inadequate water and sewage supply.
-In Austria, the average home contains 1.7 rooms per person, slightly more than the OECD average of 1.6 rooms per person.
-In terms of basic facilities, 98.8% of people in Austria live in dwellings with private access to an indoor flushing toilet, more than the OECD average of 97.8%.
+In Austria, the average home contains 1.6 rooms per person, in line with the OECD average.
+In terms of basic facilities, 99.0% of people in Austria live in dwellings with private access to an indoor flushing toilet, more than the OECD average of 97.9%.

 More ResourcesHow's Life? at a Glance